lexromo/blog/content/projects/authorizedkeys.md

 The authorized_keys file assumes a pivotal role in this authentication flow by housing the public keys sanctioned for server access.

 Administrators wield control over server access by administering the authorized_keys file.
 They possess the capability to grant or revoke access by adding or removing a user's public key from the file, thereby regulating server entry.

+## Inspect the contents of the authorized_keys file:

+To inspect the contents of the authorized_keys file, there are several methods available, including using a text editor or command-line tools such as cat or less.

+Here's a step-by-step guide using the cat command:

+    Open a terminal window on your system.

+    Navigate to the .ssh directory by entering the following command: cd ~/.ssh

+    Once you're in the .ssh directory, use the cat command to display the contents of the authorized_keys file.
+Type the following command: cat authorized_keys

+Executing this command will render the content of the file directly within the terminal interface.